 In addition to his service on the Zoetis Board of Directors, Mr. Norden currently serves as a member of the Board of Directors of NanoString Technologies (since July 2012), Praxis (since March 2019), and Royalty Pharma (since June 2020).
-Mr. Norden formerly served on the Board of Directors of Human Genome Sciences, Welch Allyn, Univision and Entasis.
-Mr. Norden's experience as a senior executive in the global healthcare and pharmaceutical industries, and finance and consumer products expertise, along with his public company board experience, make him a valuable member of our Board.
+Mr. Norden formerly served on the Boards of Directors of Human Genome Sciences, Welch Allyn, Univision and Entasis.
+Mr. Norden's experience as a senior executive in the global healthcare and pharmaceutical industries, and his finance and consumer products expertise, along with his public company board experience, make him a valuable member of our Board.

-Age 72 Director since August 2013
+Louise M. ParentAge 73 Director since August 2013

-- Legal, operations, senior management and global business experience as former General Counsel and executive of American Express - Experience in corporate governance, board matters, compliance and risk management - Global business and regulatory relations experience - Public company director experience

-Louise Parent is the former Executive Vice President and General Counsel of American Express Company, a global services company that provides consumer charge and credit card products and travel-related services, from January 2004 to 2013.
+- Legal, operations, senior management and global business experience as former General Counsel and executive of American Express - Experience in corporate governance, board matters, compliance and risk management - Global business and regulatory relations experience - Public company director experience a global services company that provides consumer charge and credit card products and travel-related services, from 2004 to 2013.
 From 2014 through December 2021, Ms. Parent served as Of Counsel at the law firm of Cleary Gottlieb Steen & Hamilton LLP.
 Ms. Parent brings deep experience in corporate governance and board matters, and in human capital management, compliance and risk management, gained during her tenure with American Express, where she worked extensively with the Audit, Compensation, and Nomination and Governance committees in her role as General Counsel.
-In addition, while at American Express Ms. Parent led a number of M&A transactions and oversaw the legal function responsible for executing M&A transactions globally.
+In addition, while at American Express, Ms. Parent led a number of M&A transactions and oversaw the legal function responsible for executing M&A transactions globally.
 Ms. Parent also served on the Operating Committee and global management team of American Express from 2003 through 2013, was a member of the Board of American Express Centurion Bank through 2013 and served on the Supervisory Board of Deutsche Bank AG from 2014 to 2018.